georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 .. code-block:: bash

-    !calculate
+    !calculate amount

 Want to find out how much bang for your buck you get?
-In DM with Guzzlord type: `!calculate amount`, for example `!calculate 5`
+Use this command to work out the expiry date for a given amount, for example `!calculate 5`